Ertunco/python_related/README.md

-# python_related
+# Description
-Python libraries that I've worked on
+This repository showcases the python libraries that I've worked on